- Always wanted to know which mushrooms you can eat?

 - Gary will demonstrate how to gently remove it, clean it off, and how to store it in your basket for safe keeping

 Available weekly Monday to Sunday (selected days) – see book now for details

-FORAGING SEASON IN CAPE TOWN HAS STARTED!
-NOW OPEN FOR BOOKINGS!
+FORAGING SEASON IN CAPE TOWN IS IN FULL SWING!
+OPEN FOR BOOKINGS!

 R550 p.p. (group size min 1 – max 20)

 Sunday bookings available on request – email: firstname.lastname@example.org

 It’s hard to comprehend the extent of mushroom fanatic Gary Goldman’s passion until you pull on a pair of hiking shoes and start heading into the woods with him.
 He’s like the proverbial kid in a candy store, scrambling over boulders, turning over wooden stumps, and scratching around mulch on the forest floor in search of the edible treasure.

 “I’ve been doing this for eight years,” explains Gary, who became the fun guy of fungi (sorry, not sorry) after quitting the rat race and taking up walking in various forest in and around Cape Town, where he saw mushrooms around every turn.
 Since starting out, he’s personally identified and eaten 29 different species in the area, and he’s still finding new ones.
 “A couple of weeks ago, I found my first shrimp russula mushroom.
 It tastes just like shrimp!”.

 Years of experience also means that Gary has familiarised himself with the different traits of edible wild mushrooms, whether they “bruise yellow” or “bleed orange” – tips he’ll share with you depending on which shrooms you stumble across.
 Since mushroom growth is dependent on the weather, and since Gary has pretty much figured out exactly where to hit pay dirt on any given day, each foraging experience and location is different.